Keshavpal22/RemoteRemedy/README.md

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->
 <h2>📑Contributing Guidelines</h2>

-Read our [Contributing Guidelines](https://github.com/redev007/Remote Remedy/blob/master/.github/CONTRIBUTING_GUIDELINES.md) to learn about our development process, how to propose bugfixes and improvements, and contributions.
+Read our [Contributing Guidelines](https://github.com/redev007/RemoteRemedy/blob/master/.github/CONTRIBUTING_GUIDELINES.md) to learn about our development process, how to propose bugfixes and improvements, and contributions.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->

 <h2>📑Code Of Conduct</h2>

-Remote Remedy and everyone participating in it is governed by the [Code of Conduct](https://github.com/redev007/Remote Remedy/blob/master/.github/CODE_OF_CONDUCT.md).
+RemoteRemedy and everyone participating in it is governed by the [Code of Conduct](https://github.com/redev007/RemoteRemedy/blob/master/.github/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.